 RP: Currently there are only camping options available in Lavushi Manda National Park.
 Lodge accommodation is coming soon.
 For more info visit the Lavushi Manda website, contact me on firstname.lastname@example.org or get in touch with James Williams at Wildman Safaris to plan your trip.

-For more on Ed Truter (a man who has made it his business to catch fish most of us have never heard of), read his LIFER piece in Issue 3.
+For more on Ed Truter (a man who has made it his business to catch fish most of us have never heard of), read his LIFER piece in The Mission Issue 3 for free below, or buy the print version here (we ship worldwide).